 Sometimes you need to be like a pair of sneakers to withstand the hard work of revision.

 Other times you need to slip on a sexy pair of pumps to make your writing elegant and sleek.
 And then there are times when you need to put on a pair of flip-flops to have some fun.
 Understanding your mindset and what works best for the time is an important part to building your confidence as writer.

-The last two weeks I have been wearing a pair of shoes I would have never bought if both ankles weren’t sprained.
-When I look down at my feet, I groan at their lack of style and the fact that I can’t see my toes.
-But when I walk, I realize I am wearing the appropriate type of shoes for my current situations.
+I spent two weeks wearing a pair of shoes I would have never bought if both ankles weren’t sprained.
+When I looked down at my feet, I groaned at their lack of style and the fact that I couldn’t see my toes.
+But when I walked, I realized I was wearing the appropriate type of shoes for my current situations.
 As writers, we have to be adaptable to where we are mentally, emotionally, and physically.
 Wearing the right mindset can be as important as the right pair of shoes.